dart-archive/www.dartlang.org/src/site/effective-dart/design/index.markdown

 mainly for their side effect: they may change an object's internal state, produce some output, or talk to the outside world.

-Those kinds of members should be named using a verb phrase that clarifies the work the member performs.
+Those kinds of members should be named using an imperative verb phrase that clarifies the work the member performs.

 <div class="good">
 {% prettify dart %}